mattermost/docs/source/deploy/postgres-migration-assist-tool.rst

 This command downloads the necessary migrations and applies them to the Postgres database.
 The ``--mattermost-version`` flag is required to specify the Mattermost version you are migrating from.

-There are two flags that can be used with the ``migration-assist postgres`` command to run a few checks before running the migrations, you can disable them by setting to false the following flags:
+There are two flags that can be used with the ``migration-assist postgres`` command to run a few checks before running the migrations.
+You can disable them by setting the following flags to false:

 .. code-block:: shell